Tottenham 2-1 Liverpool: VAR believed Luis Diaz goal had been ruled onside

-PGMOL have admitted 'significant human error' behind Diaz's goal being ruled out; VAR team mistakenly thought on-field decision had been to award goal; Neville and Carragher ask why game wasn't stopped
+PGMOL has admitted "significant human error" behind Diaz's goal being ruled out; VAR team mistakenly thought on-field decision had been to award goal; Gary Neville and Jamie Carragher ask why game wasn't stopped

 Luis Diaz's goal for Liverpool at Tottenham was incorrectly disallowed for offside after the VAR mistakenly believed that the on-field decision had been to award the goal.